-- The following groups of people qualify to join the waiting list : 12.1 - A person for whom the Council has accepted a duty under the Housing Act (1996) s.189B, s.193 or s.195 - Those who are currently serving in the Armed Forces or who were serving in the Armed Forces within 5 years of their application for an allocation of housing - Bereaved spouses or civil partners of those serving in the Armed Forces where: - the bereaved spouse of civil partner has recently ceased, or will cease to be entitled, to reside in Ministry of Defence accommodation following the death of their service spouse or civil partner, and; - the death was wholly or partly attributable to their service - Existing or former members of the reserve forces who are suffering from a serious injury, illness, or disability which is wholly or partly attributable to their service - Divorced or separated spouses or civil partners of Armed Forces personnel who are required to move out of accommodation provided by the Ministry of Defence - Referrals made through Hampshire County Council Adult Services - Those with an established local connection to the Borough of Fareham where one or more of the following applies: - o They live in the Borough in settled housing arrangements and have done so continuously for at least 2 years immediately prior to their application - They are employed in the Borough.
+- The following groups of people qualify to join the housing register 10: 12.1 - A person for whom the Council has accepted a duty under the Housing Act (1996) s.189B, s.193 or s.195 - Those who are currently serving in the Armed Forces or who were serving in the Armed Forces within 5 years of their application for an allocation of housing - Bereaved spouses or civil partners of those serving in the Armed Forces where: - the bereaved spouse of civil partner has recently ceased, or will cease to be entitled, to reside in Ministry of Defence accommodation following the death of their service spouse or civil partner, and; - the death was wholly or partly attributable to their service - Existing or former members of the reserve forces who are suffering from a serious injury, illness, or disability which is wholly or partly attributable to their service - Divorced or separated spouses or civil partners of Armed Forces personnel who are required to move out of accommodation provided by the Ministry of Defence - Referrals made through Hampshire County Council Adult Services - Those with an established local connection to the Borough of Fareham where one or more of the following applies: - o They live in the Borough in settled housing arrangements and have done so continuously for at least 2 years immediately prior to their application - o They are employed in the Borough.
 Employment must be permanent in nature and for a minimum of 16 hours per week - They need to move to the area to be near to a close member of their family to give or receive essential care and support.
-The family member must live in the Borough and have been resident continuously for 5 years or more 12 - They can demonstrate a strong local connection to the Borough - They need to move to receive specialist care and support, which can only be accessed within the Borough of Fareham - 12.2 Certain groups who are exempt from the local connection criteria and may still apply: - Young People leaving the care of Hampshire County Council or other care authority whether or not they currently live in Fareham - Verified rough sleepers, where there is evidence that they have been sleeping in the borough in the last 6 months - Persons in prison who were continuously living in the borough for 5 years immediately before going into prison
+The family member must live in the Borough and have been resident continuously for 5 years or more 12 - They can demonstrate a strong local connection to the Borough13 - o They need to move to receive specialist care and support, which can only be accessed within the Borough of Fareham - 12.2 Certain groups who are exempt from the local connection criteria and may still apply: - Young People leaving the care of Hampshire County Council or other care authority whether or not they currently live in Fareham14 - Verified rough sleepers, where there is evidence that they have been sleeping in the borough in the last 6 months - Persons in prison who were continuously living in the borough for 5 years immediately before going into prison - Those living in a refuge or other form of safe temporary accommodation having escaped domestic abuse15